Fiao'o Fa'amausili: Early life

-Fa'amausili was born in Sāmoa, she moved with her family to New Zealand when she was five.
+Fa'amausili was born in Samoa, she moved with her family to New Zealand when she was five.
 Her mother is from Fogapoa in Savai’i and her father is from the villages of Faleula and Aleisa in Apia.
 She visits Samoa every year.
 She is a police detective in south Auckland.

 Career

 Faamausili has won four Women’s Rugby World Cup titles and captained the Black Ferns between 2012 and 2018.
 She has played over 100 games for Auckland and won several provincial titles.

 Fa'amausili was named as captain of the Black Ferns for the inaugural 2015 Women's Rugby Super Series held in Canada.
 She was named in the 2017 Women's Rugby World Cup squad.

 In the 2018 Queen's Birthday Honours, Fa'amausili was appointed an Officer of the New Zealand Order of Merit, for services to rugby.

 In 2019, Fa'amausili was on the voting panel for the World Rugby Breakthrough Player of the Year award.
 She was one of 31 Black Ferns who were capped at the Black Ferns capping ceremony in Auckland at Eden Park.
 She received two caps, one was for her debut and another one for 50 Test matches.
 She is the first Black Fern to reach the 50-game milestone.
 She was elected as the Auckland Rugby Union's first female President in 2021.